Our Mission Statement

 Frequently Asked Questions

 What kind of organization is Young Pilots USA?

 Young Pilots USA is a members' association and community-building organization, which consists of chapters run by our members (though they may remain unaffiliated with a chapter if they choose), as well as a national organization dedicated to larger-scale projects.
 We emphasize the social aspect of flying in retaining young aviation enthusiasts as they go through the flight training and early career stages of their pilot careers.

 Who are Young Pilots USA members?

 Young Pilots USA members are mainly high school and college students, with widely varying levels of experience in aviation.
-We've got members who've never cracked open a log book and members with hundreds of hours across dozens of types, and each and every one is welcome here.
-They come from all walks of life to enjoy everything that flies, and are accepting of and friendly to all new members.
+We've got members who've never cracked open a log book and are just curious about aviation and members with thousands of hours across dozens of types, and each and every one is welcome here and draws on the knowledge and experiences of their fellow members.
+They come from all walks of life and diverse pathways– we're very proud of the fact that a fifth of both our board and our member base are female –to enjoy everything that flies, and are accepting of and friendly to all new members.

 Who runs Young Pilots USA?

-Young Pilots USA is run by an Executive Board, made up of passionate and capable young people, mostly centering around the Northeast.
+Young Pilots USA is run by an Executive Board, made up of passionate and capable young people with the skills required to manage and grow an organization of our size and breadth.
 Chapters are independently run, but the national organization runs bigger-picture resources, such as funding, social media, web presence, conventional media, chapter development efforts, and more.
-We also have a small and informal group of advisors from all walks of aviation, who consult on a variety of different topics, although they do not have any formal leadership role in Young Pilots USA.
+We also have a small and informal group of senior advisors from all walks of aviation, who consult on a variety of different topics for our members and are available to them, although they do not have any formal leadership role in Young Pilots USA.

 the official Young Pilots USA Piper Cub